AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 AppDaemon can be set to terminate automatically at a specific time.
 This
-can be useful if you want to repeatedly rerun a test, for example to
+can be useful if you want to repeatedly rerun a test, for example, to
 test that random values are behaving as expected.
 Simply specify the end
 time with the ``-e`` flag as follows: